Addepto in now part of KMS Technology – read full press release!

 • Big Data Analytics: Big data analytics enables airlines to identify patterns and trends across massive datasets, providing valuable insights for personalized marketing campaigns and operational improvements.

-Example: Lufthansa utilizes ML to predict meal preferences and personalize in-flight dining experiences, while KLM employs NLP-powered chatbots to provide real-time booking assistance and customer support.
+These technologies work synergistically to create a holistic personalization ecosystem.
+For example Lufthansa utilizes ML to predict meal preferences and personalize in-flight dining experiences, while KLM employs NLP-powered chatbots to provide real-time booking assistance and customer support.

 End-to-End Personalization Journey Mapping